Main Robot Characters

 The Blue Knight

 A robot revolutionary who wants to create a nation where androids can live freely, no matter what the cost.
-Think of him as the Malcolm X to Astro's Dr. King & you're not too far off.
+Think of him as the Malcolm X to Astro's Dr. King and you're not too far off.

 Appearing only in the 2003 series, Shadow was created by Dr. Tenma to construct powerful robots that would test Astro's power.
 His electronic brain contains all of Dr. Tenma's memories and an equal - if not superior - intellect.